 Recommended reading: How to be a good mentor

 Thank you for participating in NCM’s Mentorship program.
 We are committed to supporting your aspirations in journalism.
-This mentorship program aims to provide you with valuable support from an established journalist or columnist, but please note that these mentored articles are unpaid, and are instead intended to help you navigate Canada’s media landscape to share stories and ideas that reflect the country’s diversity.
+This paid mentorship program aims to provide you with valuable support from an established journalist or columnist and is intended to help you navigate Canada’s media landscape to share stories and ideas that reflect the country’s diversity.

 A mentee will require a minimum of three mentored articles before moving on to becoming a standard paid contributor to the NCM website.